Your Custom Text Here

 Translations:

-Christian Bégin’s After Me and Why Are You Crying?; Louise Bombardier’s My Mother Dog; Fanny Britt’s Benevolence; Annie Brocoli’s Stella: The Time Machine Journey; Rébecca Déraspe’s You Are Happy, I Am William, The Lessons, and Gametes; Joe Jack et John’s Violette; Sébastien Harrisson’s From Alaska, Becoming Chelsea, and Two-Part Inventions; Angela Konrad’s Auditions, or, Me, Myself, and I; Catherine Léger’s Opium_37 and I Lost My Husband!; David Paquet’s Wildfire, The Weight of Ants, and The Shoe; Gilles Poulin-Denis’s Outside; Olivier Sylvestre’s The Paradise Arms and The Desert; Philippe Soldevila’s Emigration Trilogy; Larry Tremblay’s Panda Panda; and multiple plays by Hélène Ducharme of Théâtre Motus, whose acclaimed, Dora Award-winning Baobab continues to tour China and the Americas after more than 600 performances.
-You Are Happy, Gametes, Wildfire & The Shoe and My Mother Dog are published by Playwrights Canada Press; I Am William is published by Scirocco Drama.
+Christian Bégin’s After Me and Why Are You Crying?; Louise Bombardier’s My Mother Dog; Fanny Britt’s Benevolence; Annie Brocoli’s Stella: The Time Machine Journey; Rébecca Déraspe’s You Are Happy, I Am William, The Lessons, and Gametes; Joe Jack et John’s Violette; Sébastien Harrisson’s From Alaska, Becoming Chelsea, and Two-Part Inventions; Angela Konrad’s Auditions, or, Me, Myself, and I; Catherine Léger’s Opium_37 , I Lost My Husband!, and Home Deliveries; David Paquet’s Wildfire, The Weight of Ants, and The Shoe; Gilles Poulin-Denis’s Outside; Olivier Sylvestre’s The Paradise Arms and The Desert; Philippe Soldevila’s Emigration Trilogy; Larry Tremblay’s Panda Panda; and multiple plays by Hélène Ducharme of Théâtre Motus, whose acclaimed, Dora Award-winning Baobab continues to tour China and the Americas after more than 600 performances.
+You Are Happy, Gametes, Wildfire & The Shoe and My Mother Dog are published by Playwrights Canada Press; I Am William and The Weight of Ants are published by Scirocco Drama.

 Residencies: